Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Containment Rate

-Indicates the ratio of sessions without any handover to all sessions.
+The containment rate is calculated by the ratio of sessions without any handover to all sessions.

 Source table: